 Summer is upon us here in the Camas, Washougal, and Vancouver, Washington area.
 With summer comes warmer weather and beautiful plant growth, but it also brings other landscaping tasks that are often overlooked.
 Here we will discuss a few tips for landscaping tasks to focus on over the summer.

-Much like fertilizing, different plants have different needs in regards to watering.
+Much like fertilizing, different plants have different needs in regard to watering.
 However, there is a common misconception about watering, which is watering too often and too shallowly.
 If (most) plants are watered frequently, but only with a small amount of water, their roots have a tendency to grow upward instead of deeper into the ground, which can adversely affect their health.
 Watering less frequently but for longer periods of time will encourage plants to grow deep roots and the health of a plant starts at the root.

 Another misconception about watering is that it should be performed during mid-day when the temperature is the hottest.
 However, when watering in the heat, the bulk of the water evaporates quickly and does not penetrate deeply into the soil.
-The best times to water is either first thing in the morning, before the heat starts, or in the evening when the heat has died back down.
+The best time to water is either first thing in the morning, before the heat starts, or in the evening when the heat has died back down.
 However, we would encourage people to water first thing in the morning; this allows any excess water to evaporate throughout the day.
 Watering in the evening doesn’t allow this evaporation of excess water, which can (but does not always) lead to fungal growth.

 Dethatching and Aerating